 Massaman curry is, without a doubt, one of my absolute favorite meals on this planet.

 I remember falling in love with Thai food during my early twenties.
 First I discovered pad Thai.
 Good.
-Then Curry, starting with red.
+Then Curry, starting with red curry.
 Better.
-Then green.
+Yellow curry.
+Still better.
+Then green curry.
 Even better.
-Then, finally…where have you been all my life?!
+Then, finally...where have you been all my life?!
 Massaman curry!
-Of course, this happened when I wasn’t quite as wise as I am now.
+Of course, this happened when I wasn't quite as wise as I am now.

 You need to be careful with curries.
 I discovered this when, after a few months or maybe even years or regularly ordering massaman or occasionally some other curry off of the vegetarian section of some Thai restaurant menu, I scanned some of the other menu items and descriptions and noticed references to stuff like "fish sauce" or "shrimp paste."
 That was a big uh-oh moment.

-Nowadays, I’m always super careful.
-I always inquire as to not only “is this item vegetarian?” but more specifically, “are there any meat, fish or other seafood ingredients, like fish sauce or shrimp paste in here?”
-Not everyone defines “vegetarian” in the same way, so you gotta look out for yourself.
+Nowadays, I'm always super careful.
+I always inquire as to not only "is this item vegetarian?" or better "is this item vegan," but more specifically, "are there any meat, fish or other seafood ingredients, like fish sauce or shrimp paste in here?"
+Not is in the know as far as the terms "vegetarian" and "vegan" are concerned, so you gotta look out for yourself.

 You can use all kinds of vegetable combos in your vegan massaman curry.
 The green beans and red peppers in my version are fairly traditional, but you'd normally find white potato in place of the sweet potato if you got this in a restaurant.
 Serve this alongside some jasmine rice, and experiment with different veggies.
 There's all kinds of ways to make this meal delicious.